unisonweb/unisonweb-org/src/data/docs/abilities.md

 ```
 The empty `{}` attached to the arrow on the `greet` type signature tells the typechecker we are expecting `greet` to be pure.
 The typechecker therefore complains when the function tries to call a function (`printLine`) that requires abilities. _The ability requirements of a function `f` must include all the abilities required by any function that could be called in the body of `f`._

+> 😲  Pretty nifty!
+We can constrain what sorts of operations a function can access just by giving it a different type signature.

-When writing a type signature, any unadorned `->` (without `{..}` immediately following it) is treated as a request to infer the abilities associated with that function arrow.
-For instance, this works and `greet` gets `IO` correctly inferred as its requirement.
+When writing a type signature, any unadorned `->` (without `{..}` immediately following it) is treated as a request for Unison to infer the abilities associated with that function arrow.
+For instance, this also works and `greet` gets `IO` inferred as its requirement.

 ```unison
 greet : Text -> ()